-NOTE: If a pharmacist is uncomfortable in making this determination, the pharmacist (intern or certified pharmacy technician) can call the prescriber's office to ask for a new prescription.
+NOTE: If a pharmacist is uncomfortable making this determination, the pharmacist or pharmacy staff can call the prescriber's office to ask for a new prescription.

 Q4) If I make a substitution of an epinephrine autoinjector in accordance with section 4729.382 of the Ohio Revised Code, what am I required to do?